 3> indicate the release of the sidelink DRB to the SDAP entity associated with this sidelink DRB (TS 37.324 [24], clause 5.3.3);

+2> release SDAP entities for NR sidelink communication, if any, that have no associated sidelink DRB as specified in TS 37.324 [24] clause 5.1.2.

+1> for groupcast and broadcast, or

+1> for unicast, after receiving the RRCReconfigurationCompleteSidelink message(in case the release is due to the configuration by sl-ConfigDedicatedNR),

+2> for each sl-RLC-BearerConfigIndex included in the received sl-RLC-BearerToReleaseList that is part of the current UE sidelink configuration:

+3> release the RLC entity for NR sidelink communication and the corresponding logical channel for NR sidelink communication, associated with the sl-RLC-BearerConfigIndex.

+1> for unicast, after receiving RRCReconfigurationSidelink message (in case the release is due to the configuration by RRCReconfigurationSidelink), or after receiving the RRCReconfigurationCompleteSidelink message (in case the release is due to the configuration by SIB12, SidelinkPreconfigNR or indicated by upper layers)

 2> release the RLC entity and the corresponding logical channel for NR sidelink communication associated with the sidelink DRB.

-1> release SDAP entities for NR sidelink communication, if any, that have no associated sidelink DRB as specified in TS 37.324 [24] clause 5.1.2, and indicate the release to upper layers.

-1> for each sl-RLC-BearerConfigIndex included in the received sl-RLC-BearerToReleaseList that is part of the current UE sidelink configuration:

-2> release the RLC entity for NR sidelink communication and the corresponding logical channel for NR sidelink communication, associated with the sl-RLC-BearerConfigIndex.

-2> if the RRCReconfigurationSidelink is received:

-3> perform the sidelink UE information procedure in sub-caluse 5.8.3 for unicast if need;
+2> perform the sidelink UE information procedure in sub-clause 5.8.3 for unicast if needed;

 --------------------- [Next change] ---------------------------------